 - Early Childhood students must have evidence of a recent physical exam and updated immunizations and seek a Health Clearance from the College’s Davis Health Center.

-- For field-based experiences (ECHD 201 and ECHD 202) students will need to arrange for transportation to their assigned placement sites.
+- For off-campus student teaching experiences (ECHD 201 and ECHD 202) students will need to arrange for transportation to their assigned placement sites.